 Steer clear of shell games

-During the warmer seasons, fraudsters set up shell games, especially around preferred tourist locations such as Alexanderplatz, Schlossbrücke, Kurfürstendamm or the Berlin Cathedral.
+During the warmer seasons, fraudsters set up shell games, especially around preferred tourist locations such as Alexanderplatz, Schlossbrücke, Kurfürstendamm, East Side Gallery or the Berlin Cathedral.
 The police recommend: Stay clear!
 You will always lose to a fraudster.

 Contacting the police